joyhuan/FormalVerification/README.md

   exists k, n = if evenb n then double k
                 else S (double k).
 ```
 In the first sight, it sounds like an elementary school math problem.
-However, it is really not so,
+However, it is really not so.
-the proof reintroduces how numbers, operations, logic are defined.
-We take even/odd for granted and
-the +/-/*// comuputing are so straightforward that we already formed a mental shortcut.
+The proof reintroduces how numbers, operations, and logic are defined.
+We take even/odd for granted and +,-,*,/ are so straightforward that we have already formed a mental shortcut.
 This is fine
 for tasks as easy as number operations.
 But when the difficulty level increases, it will become much
-less intuitive for you.
+less intuitive.
 In fact, believe it or not, the difficulty level doesn't even need to be tuned
 much that you will feel so lost.
 To help you get a better sense, this is the only problem that I
 skipped in the final exam.
 ```